 I’ve gathered the top 5 best mice for Chromebooks to save you time and make your quest for the perfect mouse a lot easier.

-Take a gander and see what fits your needs.
+Take a gander and see what fits your needs and find the very best one.

 Right, let’s get on with the list.
 We’ve got a lot to cover.